 Damon Nailer, a parent educator with the Children’s Coalition of Northeast Louisiana — and a dad! — says he personally classifies this style of parent as “the friend.”
 He shared, “This type of parent does not emphasize the importance of rules, regulations, and boundaries but concentrates on having fun and being the child’s buddy.
 They are extremely passive and allow the child(ren) to do almost anything.”

-This is because the permissive parent prioritizes their child’s feelings above all else — for better or worse.
+This is because the permissive parent prioritizes their child’s feelings above all else, for better or worse.
 “For the parent who uses this parenting style, the most important dynamic of the relationship with the child is the child’s happiness,” said Nailer.
 “As long as the child is pleased and gets their way, everything is fine.”

-What is an example of permissive parenting?
+What are examples of permissive parenting?

 “If you’ve ever heard a parent say, ‘I don’t say no to my child,’ that is a classic example of permissive parenting,” said Lear, adding, “A permissive parent might also allow a child to do things more typical of younger children, such as drinking out of a bottle as a preschooler.”
 Permissive parents tend to let their kids decide for themselves when they’re ready to do something on their own — or not do it — instead of steering the direction.